iwsllc/iwsio-forms/demo/src/content/index.md

 `reportValidation` | boolean field that indicates if errors should be shown.
 Sets to true when using `FieldManager` after first form submit.
 `reset` | resets the fields back to `defaultValues` or `initValues` and resets fieldError state.
 `setField` | manually set a single field's value by name.
+`setFields` | manually set many values with a Record<string, string>.
+Undefined values are ignored.
+`setDefaultValues` | manually reset the default values.
 `setFieldError` | Sets a single field error.
 Useful when needing to set errors outside of browser validation.
 `setFieldErrors` | Sets ALL field errors.
 This is useful when you want to set more than one error at once.
 Like for example handling an HTTP 400 response with specific input errors.
 `setReportValidation` | sets reportValidation toggle for manual implementation.